-Interviews for the Cambridge Academic Foundation Programme will be held during the period 28, 29, 30 November, and 1 December 2016 at the Cambridge Biomedical Campus.
+Interviews for the Cambridge Academic Foundation Programme will be held during the period 27-30th November 2017 at the Cambridge Biomedical Campus.

-On the day of interviews, each applicant will be interviewed and scored by a single panel comprising both clinical and academic personnel using standardised scoring criteria.
+On the day of interviews, each applicant will be interviewed and scored by a single panel comprising both clinical and academic personnel using standardised scoring criteria and consists of both clinical and academic questions.
 You will not be required to bring a portfolio with you, but should ensure you have proof of identity (preferably a passport).